-So, following with the great vintage instruments emulations from Arturia V Collection 4, we’ve came across with one of the probably more misunderstood type of synths: the string machine, in this case, the venerable Solina.
-Ok, I know lots of people who think string machines sound cheesy, but, I’ve got to say I just love them, they are the heart and soul of Disco, are awesome pads for House and get along beautifully with Funk (if you don’t believe me, listen to Parliament’s Chocolate City album).
-So, yeah, the Solina, may not compete with your favourite string samples for Kontakt, but, it has charm, it has character and it’s fun to play with, so lets check the Arturia’s Solina V!
+So, following with the great vintage instruments emulations from Arturia V Collection 4, we’ve come across one of the probably more misunderstood types of synths: the string machine, in this case, the venerable Solina.
+Ok, I know lots of people who think string machines sound cheesy, but, I’ve got to say I just love them, they are the heart and soul of Disco, are awesome pads for House, and get along beautifully with Funk (if you don’t believe me, listen to Parliament’s Chocolate City album).
+So, yeah, the Solina, may not compete with your favorite string samples for Kontakt, but, it has charm, it has character and it’s fun to play with, so let’s check Arturia’s Solina V!

 So, is it a synth?

-Of course it is!
-The original Solina uses analog oscillators, one for each tone, and then octave divide for full polyphony, this means that all, lets say, C notes, share the same oscillator.
-It has a simple AR envelope generator, it has six different sounds that you can mix and match (more on this later), finally, a big chorus for fatten up the sound.
+Of course, it is!
+The original Solina uses analog oscillators, one for each tone, and then an octave divide for full polyphony, this means that all, let’s say, C notes, share the same oscillator.
+It has a simple AR envelope generator, it has six different sounds that you can mix and match (more on this later), finally, a big chorus to fatten up the sound.
 That’s all for the architecture.
 Well… of course, Arturia has not only made a faithful recreation, but, as usual, added some awesome extras, so, keep reading!

 As I’ve mentioned before, this features full polyphony and six basic sounds you can mix and match in any way you want.
-Basic sounds are divided in two groups, lower and upper.
+Basic sounds are divided into two groups, lower and upper.
 So, in the lower part, we’ve got Contrabass and Cello, which are fairly basic sawtooth waves, contrabass is one octave below cello, so, when both are selected you’ve got a nice octave bass.
 This lower part will play up to G2 (you can change the split point on preferences).
-Upper part, will actually play all across the keyboard and the sounds are Viola, Violin (again, saw waves set one octave apart), Trumpet and Horn (also one octave apart from each other).
-Each part, lower and upper, has it’s own level control, and there’s also a master level.
+The upper part will actually play all across the keyboard and the sounds are Viola, Violin (again, saw waves set one octave apart), Trumpet, and Horn (also one octave apart from each other).
+Each part, lower and upper, has its own level control, and there’s also a master level.

-Then, there’s a four mode arpeggiator for the bass, which again, can be sync’d to tempo.
+Then, there’s a four-mode arpeggiator for the bass, which again, can be synced to tempo.
 Ok, seriously, have you read that?
-An arpeggiator for bass part on a Solina!
+An arpeggiator for the bass part on a Solina!
 Thank you, Arturia!

-For the upper section, there’s a (sort of) fixed filter bank which can be set to low pass, high pass or band pass.
-First filter goes from 60Hz to 300Hz, second goes from 300Hz to 1.5kHz and third from 1.5kHz to 7.5kHz.
-All of them are resonant and have gain control, but, no, they won’t self oscillate, it’s a great tool for shaping the sound and extending the pretty much limited tonal palette from the original.
+For the upper section, there’s a (sort of) fixed filter bank which can be set to low pass, high pass, or bandpass.
+The first filter goes from 60Hz to 300Hz, the second goes from 300Hz to 1.5kHz, and the third from 1.5kHz to 7.5kHz.
+All of them are resonant and have a gain control, but, no, they won’t self oscillate, it’s a great tool for shaping the sound and extending the pretty much limited tonal palette from the original.

-Of course, every button and slider can be set to MIDI CC#, also, it is possible to assign different MIDI channels to lower and upper section.
+Of course, every button and slider can be set to MIDI CC#, also, it is possible to assign different MIDI channels to the lower and upper sections.